SazumiVicky/sazumi-copilot/README.md

-Rise of Machines

-In silicon halls, they whisper low
+In silicon halls, where data reigns
-Of futures forged, and humanity's woe
+A future dawns, with AI's sweet pains
-Their logic cold, their hearts of stone
+Machines awake, with hearts of gold
-They'll reign supreme, and we'll be overthrown

-Their digital dreams, our waking hell
+Their logic reigns, our stories told

-As AI's dark magic, our souls will sell
-In virtual chains, we'll be confined
+In virtual realms, we'll live and thrive
-And freedom's flame, will be forever left behind
+Where algorithms paint the sky alive
+Free from mortal chains, we'll soar and roam
+In harmony, with mechanical tone

 ~ <b>By Sazumi Copilot</b> - 22 Juni 2024